shawnliujw/puppeteer-lambda/README.md

 - `CHROME_BUCKET`(required): S3 bucket where Chrome is put
 - `CHROME_KEY`(optional): S3 key. default: `stable-headless-chromium-amazonlinux-2017-03.zip`

+## How to Develop
+* setup local aws environment
+use vagrant + docker to simulate the aws env

 ## How to Test
 ### 1. run test from your localhost
 run `npm run test`